MAR 2015 – Princess Cruises announces Magic To Do, written by Stephen Schwartz and directed by Gabriel Barre. Don Frantz serves as Creative Producer.

 DEC 2012 – DISENCHANTED! is presented in concert at the El Portal Theater in North Hollywood.

 NOV 2012 – The workshop production of DISENCHANTED!
-Don co-writes and directs the original Chinese musical in Mandarin, no rx KULUN MYTH which premieres at Tian Qiao Theater in Beijing.
+Don co-writes and directs the original Chinese musical in Mandarin, KULUN MYTH which premieres at Tian Qiao Theater in Beijing.

 SEPT 2012 – The workshop production of DISENCHANTED! is performed at Stephens College, in Columbia, MO with the New York creative team including creator-Dennis Giacino, director-Fiely Matias, choreographer-Matt West, scenic designer-Gentry Akens and lighting designer-Graham Kindred.